Body shape: Facial features

-Because females have around 1/15 (6.67%) the amount of testosterone of a male, the testosterone-dependent features do not develop to the same extent, and thus female faces are generally less changed from to those of pre-pubertal children.
+Because females have around 1/15 (6.67%) the amount of testosterone of a male, the testosterone-dependent features do not develop to the same extent, and thus female faces are generally less changed from those of pre-pubertal children.

 Skeletal structure

 Comparison between a male (left) and a female pelvis (right).
 Females generally have wider hips relative to males in the same population.
 (Images not to scale.)

 Skeletal structure frames the overall shape of the body and does not alter much after maturity.
 Males are, on average, taller, but body shape may be analyzed after normalizing with respect to height.
 The length of each bone is constant, but the joint angle will change as the bone moves.

 The dynamics of biomechanical movement will be different depending on the pelvic morphology for the same principle.
 The fascia anatomy of the sides of the sacral diamond area, which regulates its shape and movement, corresponds to the fascial thickenings that are part of the sacral complex of the thoracambular fascia, which surrounds the sacroiliac joints both posteriorly and, from the iliolumbar ligaments, anteriorly.
 The biochemical properties of the muscular bands have repercussions from the inside to the outside and vice versa.
 The shape of the posterior muscular and adipose tissues seems to correspond with the general pelvic morphology.
 The classification is as follows the gynecoid pelvis corresponds to a round buttocks shape, the platypelloid pelvis to a triangle shape, the anthropoid pelvis to a square shape and the android pelvis to a trapezoidal gluteus region.
 The trapezoidal shape is what gives steatopygia its specific shape and appearance.